 If you're a patient with us you are familiar with the fact that we strive to provide the best care possible.
 One of the many ways we do that is by refusing to use amalgam (a.k.a silver fillings).

-• Made out of metal which expands and contracts when it comes in contact with hot and cold temperatures.
+• Metal expands and contracts when it comes in contact with hot and cold temperatures causing extreme tooth sensitivity.

-• Is prone to micro leakage that causes bacteria growth and may lead to a root canal.
+• Prone to micro-leakage that causes bacteria growth and may lead to a root canal.

-• Doesn't bond to your tooth as the body see's it as a foreign object
+• Doesn't properly bond to your tooth as the body see's it as a foreign material.

 • Mercury poisoning.
 Learn all about it and how amalgam fillings can cause it at https://www.dentalwellness4u.com/mercurydetox/poison.html